daxaurora/w205_energy/Implentation.md

         * Protocol for all rules:  TCP
 * If you have an EBS on which postgres has been installed, attach that to the AMI via the EWS Console
 * Connect to the instance from the command line of a local machine
-* Find the location of the attached 100GB EBS, where the location will start with /dev and be similar or identical to /dev/xvdf
+* Find the location of the attached 100GB EBS.
+The location will be similar to or identical to /dev/xvdf
 ```
 fdisk -l
 ```